SylphxAI/pura/BENCHMARKS.md

 ## Raw Data

-All raw benchmark outputs are saved in `/tmp/comprehensive-bench-results.txt`
+All raw benchmark outputs are saved in `/tmp/corrected-bench-results.txt`

 Run benchmarks yourself:
 ```bash
 bun bench benchmarks/comprehensive.bench.ts --run
 ```

+---

+## Benchmark Correction Note

+**Previous benchmark versions (before 2025-01-21) were incorrect:**
+- Produce benchmarks used pre-converted `puraArr` (tree structure)
+- ProduceFast benchmarks used `nativeArr` (native array)
+- This made Produce appear ~10-20x faster than it actually is
+- Corrected benchmarks use `nativeArr` for both, ensuring fair comparison

+The user correctly identified this flaw, which was causing illogical results where Produce appeared faster than Native Copy - which is impossible with Proxy overhead.